 You’ll cruise along the old railroad through the warm breeze while you watch the sun set below the mountains, it really is magical.

-At the halfway point they have a sitting area where you’ll wait for about 20 minutes while they turn the bikes around, so bring a snack while you wait.
+At the halfway point, they have a sitting area where you’ll wait for about 20 minutes while they turn the bikes around.
+Bring a snack and drink to enjoy while you wait.

 Mountain’s Edge Exploration Park

-Mountain’s Edge Exploration Park is considered to be the best park in Las Vegas.
+Mountain’s Edge Exploration Park is our favorite park in Las Vegas.

 The playground consists of an 80-acre western-themed park complete with an imaginative play area, slides, climbing boulders, a watchtower, and a splash pad.